 The power of an apprenticeship - #NAW2019

-With National Apprenticeship Week 2019 taking place this week, our Graduate Business Manager, Danielle Hayward-Nightingale - also Chairman of the East Midlands Women in Property Committee - discusses the power of apprenticeships in construction through her personal experience at Scape.
+With National Apprenticeship Week 2019 taking place this week, our Development Manager, Danielle Hayward-Nightingale - also Chairman of the East Midlands Women in Property Committee - discusses the power of apprenticeships in construction through her personal experience at Scape.

 The benefits of an apprenticeship in any sector are multi-faceted, offering the opportunity to gain hands-on experience and qualifications whilst earning a wage, with invaluable access to industry professionals and their knowledge along the way.